rmuif/web/README.md

 ### Deploy Firebase rules and functions

 The command `npm install` is an [npm](https://www.npmjs.com) command-line utility which is used to install the dependencies in the local `node_modules` folder.
-In global mode (i.e., with `-g` or `--global` appended to the command), it installs the current package context (i.e., the current working directory) as a global package.
+In global mode (i.e., with `-g` or `--global` appended to the command), it installs the current package context as a global package.
 The Firebase CLI provides a variety of tools for managing, viewing, and deploying to Firebase projects.

 ```
 npm install -g firebase-tools